 Women who have been diagnosed with uterine cancer after undergoing a power morcellation procedure should seek legal counsel to determine what their legal rights are.
 To learn more about these devices and the studies linking power morcellation to cancer, visit our power morecallation lawsuit page.

-If you believe that you or a loved one were a victim of these dangerous devices, contact our law firm for a free legal consultation.
+If you believe that you or a loved one were a victim of these dangerous devices, contact an injury lawyer in West Palm Beach at our law firm for a free legal consultation.

 Call 1 (855) 722-2552 or fill out the Free Case Evaluation form on this page to get started today.